heyuforia/av1q/README.md

 2. **Sample** — the most complex scenes are extracted as short clips and concatenated
 3. **Search** — the sample is encoded at a seed CQ derived from the source's bitrate headroom over the floor (higher headroom → lower starting CQ; falls back to 30 when unknown), VMAF is measured, and the next CQ is estimated from the slope of quality-vs-CQ.
 The search estimates a bitrate ceiling from measured data (using the +-6 CRF = 2x bitrate rule, refined with actual measurements) to avoid jumping past the bitrate floor.
 When the bitrate floor is the binding constraint rather than VMAF, the search switches to bitrate targeting mode — testing additional sample CQs to compute the exact decay rate for the content and interpolating to the CQ that hits the floor.
 Repeats until the target is bracketed
 4. **Encode** — full video is encoded at the best CQ found
-5. **Verify** — full-file VMAF is measured.
-If it falls short, CQ is stepped down and re-encoded (up to 3 attempts)
-6. **P5 safety** — if the 5th percentile VMAF (worst frames) is below the floor, CQ is stepped down further
-7. **Bitrate floor** — if the output bitrate falls below the per-resolution minimum, CQ is stepped down until the floor is met
+5. **Verify & refine** — full-file VMAF, P5 (5th-percentile worst-frame quality), and bitrate are measured against their targets.
+If any one is short, the next CQ is computed from the measured quality/bitrate slopes — converges in 1-2 iterations rather than stepping by one per constraint
+6. **Calibrate** — sample-vs-full deltas (bitrate ratio, VMAF offset, slope) are cached, so a re-run or resume of the same file aims at the right CQ on the first probe

 Files that end up *larger* after encoding are automatically deleted.